 - Femoroacetabular impingement

-- Myoxoid tumors
+- Myxoid tumors

 Snapping hip: Snapping hip is a condition in which activities like walking, running, or getting up from a seated position cause a snapping or popping sensation in your hip.
 The snapping or popping is caused by a muscle or tendon moving over a bony protrusion in your hip.
 Snapping hip is usually only associated with the sound of the snapping, and is a painless condition.
-However, it can be a precursor to hip bursitis, as the snapping of the muscle or tendon over the bone can cause irritation and inflammation.
+However, it can be a precursor, as the snapping of the muscle or tendon over the bone can cause irritation and inflammation.

-Stress fracture: A stress fracture, like bursitis, is an overuse injury.
-A stress fracture occurs when muscles become tired and cannot absorb impact from activity.
+Stress fracture: A stress fracture, is an overuse injury.
+A stress fracture occurs when muscles become tired and cannot absorb impact from an activity.
 Eventually, the tired muscle transfers the shock absorption to the bone, which causes a small fracture.
-Stress fractures are often caused by increasing the amount and/or intensity of physical activity too quickly.
+Stress fractures are often caused by increasing the amount and/or intensity of a physical activity too quickly.
 More than half of all stress fractures occur in the lower half of the body, as the legs are responsible for bearing the load of our body weight.
 A doctor can determine if you have a stress fracture by running tests and scans, like an MRI.

 Femoroacetabular impingement: Femoroacetabular impingement, also known as FAI, is a condition in which an extra bone grows along one or both of the bones that form the hip joint.
 This gives the bones an irregular shape and does not allow them to fit together properly.
 As a result, the bones rub against each other during movement, and this friction can eventually damage the joint, resulting in pain and lessened mobility or ability to complete physical activities.
 There are three types of FAI, based on where the extra bone forms.
 They are pincer, cam, and combined.
 To determine if you suffer from FAI, a doctor will perform an impingement test and a combination of imaging tests, which could possibly include x-rays, MRIs, and CT scans.